Updated September 16, 2022

-Fine jewelry sales have seen an uptick in recent months, and gold jewelry is a great long term investment.
-Since January 2000, the price of gold has increased by more than 400%.
+Fine jewelry sales have seen an uptick recently, and gold jewelry is a great long term investment.
+Since January 2000, the price of gold has increased by more than 300%.
 The profitability of this investment depends on many things such as craftsmanship, rarity, aesthetics, and purity.
 Generally 24 karats (pure gold) is more valuable than gold with 10 to 14 karats.
 You can learn more about gold jewelry as an investment in the references.

 In this post we focus on fine gold jewelry from black owned brands.
 You will find jewelry made from recycled gold, sustainable practices, quality craftsmanship, innovative designs, and jewelry made of 10 to 24 karats.
 In addition, you will find fair trade practices and a pattern of giving back to the community.